Ed Welburn: Film, Television, and Games

 Welburn has enjoyed a long relationship with the film industry, with the goal being to ensure GM products are placed in key roles in feature films.
 He notes his relationship with director Michael Bay, Paramount Pictures, and The Transformers movies featuring the Bumblebee Camaro as having been the most satisfying.
 His work on this modern-day film franchise led to a speaking role in Transformers: Age of Extinction.

 He has also appeared on several automotive TV programs, including AmeriCarna, Jay Leno's Garage, and the automotive reality series Motor City Masters, where his weekly role was that of the authority on design and brands.

 In 2019, Ed founded Welburn Media Productions is currently serving as the executive producer of a major motion picture currently under development.

 In 2022, Ed Welburn was featured in the video game Gran Turismo 7 where a virtual avatar representing him provides insights, commentary, and personal Anecdotes relating to GM products featured in the game.

 Charitable and Automotive Heritage Affiliations

 Welburn serves an active role as a judge of classic cars at the Pebble Beach Concours d'Elegance, Amelia Island Concours d'Elegance, Hilton Head Island Motoring Festival & Concours d’Elegance, and The Peninsula Classic.

 He also serves on the Board of Directors for the College for Creative Studies, America On Wheels, LeMay - America's Car Museum, and Tony Bennett’s Exploring the Arts.

 In 2016, Welburn designed the new trophy for the North American Car of the Year award, which is on permanent display in the atrium of TCF Center in Detroit.

+In 2026, Welburn served as the guest curator for the special exhibition For Gold & Glory, focused on Charlie Wiggins, a Black driver, mechanic, innovator, and race-car builder who won the Gold & Glory Sweepstakes four times.